 Indigestion in infants, colic pain

 Fennel seeds in combination with Poha (Rice flakes) are useful in managing hyperacidity.
 Take poha and fennel in equal proportion and reduced them to powder.
-Take 30g of this powder and soak in one litre of water overnight.
+Take 30g of this powder and soak in one liter of water overnight.
 Next day this liquid is to be taken during the day whenever thirsty.

 Or take 3-6 grams seeds powder with coconut water or water two times a day.